-Use the Career Communities and IU Career Guides to determine if the path you are considering aligns with your short- and long-term goals.
+Use the Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
 These offer information about each field's preferred educational preparation, employment opportunities, insider tips, industry-related interview questions, and more.

 You might want to take a career course to help you maximize your time at IU.
-College of Arts and Sciences students should consider taking ASCS-Q 296, College to Career III: Market Yourself for the Job and Internship Search.
-In the course, students learn how to craft a targeted resume, use their cover letter as a tool, prepare for successful interviews, locate and build a professional network, and prepare for a smooth transition from college to postgraduate life.
+College of Arts and Sciences students should consider taking one of the career exploratory courses to prepare yourself for the job and internship search.
+In the courses, students learn how to craft a targeted resume, use their cover letter as a tool, prepare for successful interviews, locate and build a professional network, and prepare for a smooth transition from college to postgraduate life.